The BIST way

 Different ways and rates

 Children develop and learn in different ways and at different rates.
-Students needs are assessed and appropriate planning is conducted to ensure their needs are appropriately addressed.
+Pupils individual needs are assessed and appropriate planning is conducted.

 How do children learn?